African American Family Commission was established by Public Act 093-0867 to assist various state agencies to

 participation of African Americans in the development, implementation,

-and planning of community-based services.
+and planning of strong and vibrant communities.

 Download a copy of the IAAFC fact